-It has been discovered that the reason for the many alarming cases of abuse and violence in Schools, Homes and Communities is due to the lack of knowledge about the basic human rights and the need to respect ones rights.
-This program is especially designed to address these ills of society by promoting human rights education at all levels.
+It has been discovered that the reason for the many alarming cases of abuse and violence in Schools, Homes, and Communities is due to the lack of knowledge about basic human rights and the need to respect one’s rights.
+This program is specially designed to address these ills of society by promoting human rights education at all levels.

-The program is designed to address the challenges women and girls face in their homes & communities and to protect their rights at all levels.
+The program is designed to address the challenges women face in their homes & communities and to protect their rights at all levels.
 We are also empowering them through life skills training opportunities and basic management skills.
-The program also seeks to raise awareness against all forms of abuse against women and girls.
+The program also seeks to raise awareness against all forms of Abuse against Women.

-The goal of this program is to foster a commitment to young people that will promote pro-social friendships, strong interpersonal skills, and reassert a sense of hope in the future.
-Only through personal relationships can a sense of individual responsibility be reestablished that will give youth the commitment to follow through on path to adulthood with a sense of pride and accomplishment.
+The goal of this program is to foster a commitment to young people that will promote pro-social friendships, and strong interpersonal skills, and reassert a sense of hope for the future.
+Only through personal relationships can a sense of individual responsibility be reestablished that will give youth the commitment to follow through on the path to adulthood with a sense of pride and accomplishment.
 Through repeated failures in the classroom and the development of destructive habits, at-risk young people have lost faith in the possibilities that await them if they are successful in putting their lives together.
 We believe that young people must be in a caring, inclusive learning environment that promotes their best efforts and reinforces personal respect.
-Through this program, AID seeks to create meaningful employment opportunities for youths with special emphasis on young girls and the less privileged.
+Through this program, AID seeks to advocate and create meaningful employment opportunities for youths with special emphasis on the less privileged and young women.

-The program seeks to offer a range of services catering for the diverse needs of people in both rural and urban communities seeking to set up or expand business in their respective countries while also providing more general career counseling and support to any person seeking to understand entrepreneurship and employment options available to them.
-The programme design has been shaped by in-depth understanding of the needs of people across Africa.
-The programme will also harness the strengths of a number of key partners including business leaders, training institutions and the private sector.
-In all of our interventions, young people (15-35 years) takes the lead.
+The project seeks to offer a range of services catering to the diverse needs of young people (15-35 years) seeking to set up or expand a business in the country while also providing more general career counseling and support to any young person seeking to understand the training and employment options available to them.
+The program design has been shaped by an in-depth understanding of the needs of young people in Sierra Leone.
+The program will also harness the strengths of a number of key partners including business leaders, training institutions, and the private sector.

-The program seeks to promote the rights of people living with disabilities and advocate for them to have equal access to opportunities with regards livelihood and freedom of expression and movements.
+The program seeks to promote the rights of people living with disabilities and advocate for them to have equal access to opportunities with regard to livelihood and freedom of expression and movements.

 Water is Life!
 It is undoubtedly true that water is a very important aspect of man’s life and so also a very pertinent aspect of Human Rights.
 As an organization seeking to ensure the livelihood and sustainability of humanity, this program is mainly to advocate and promote Water Sanitation and Hygiene (WaSH).